kammitama5/kammitama5.github.io/_posts/2022-04-02-Saturday-April-2nd.md

 people would just walk away and go to another place that pays more competitively, especially as their skills grow.
 Good thing I didn't mention that I was interviewing and eventually worked at that very place lol.) and outside of my occasional rantings about academia, I seem pretty happy.
-Not to say there isn't pain (there is in every field in which you are making your way), but it makes sense the most.
+Not to say there isn't pain (there is in every field in which you are making your way, especially in very competitive ones like the fields I have been in; all of the fields I have been in have been *very* cutthroat, which is why I think software engineering as a career is less appealing to me), but it makes sense the most.
 - When I was in film, I was often frustrated by how anti-intellectual everything was; I was an oddball in that sense.
 It is an occupation where you can literally be working on a crew next to someone who has a questionable background and not know it, and I experienced a lot of abusive behavior because of this.
 When qualifications can't be checked and people can fudge things to get the job (ie money to pay rent), people try to make